-Prerequisites: Printing and Imaging Technology II or Newspaper II
+Prerequisites: Printing and Imaging Technology II

 Careers in printing span all aspects of the industry, including prepress, press, and finishing and bindery operations.
 In addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Career Cluster®, students will be expected to develop an advanced understanding of the printing industry with a focus on digital pre-pressand desktop digital publishing.
 Students will use photography, writing skills, and graphic design to create publications such as the school news publication and yearbook.
+(In approved cases, a 3 credit/period extended practicum may be available.)